jcs-emacs/jcs-emacs/README.md

 * Make compatible to most features work inside terminal as well.

-By having these implementations would make my life easier and having a genuinely portable workspace, which is great to have and I'm able to work on different machine efficiently.
+Having these implementations makes my life easier, and having a genuinely portable workspace, which is great because it lets me work on different machine efficiently, without having to get used to an new IDE.

 ## Startup Time